Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

 In a first set of experiments, we demonstrate the tunability of the platform by investigating, in a 1D chain, the interplay between spin dynamics and hole propagation in various regimes.
 To do so, we vary the angle $\theta$ of the tweezer chain with respect to the in-plane magnetic field, thus tuning the ratio of tunneling amplitude $t$ to spin-spin interaction $J_\perp$.
 We initialize a 12-atom chain in a N\'eel antiferromagnetic configuration along $z$ with four holes positioned at its center: $\ket{\psi_{0}}=\ket{\uparrow\downarrow\uparrow\downarrow hhhh\uparrow\downarrow\uparrow\downarrow}$, see Fig.\,\ref{fig:dynamics}.
 For this initial state with a high energy density, we expect dynamics of both, holes and spins.

 We then suddenly turn off the light shift, let the system evolve freely under $\hat{H}_{tJV}$, and measure the state's evolution as a function of time.
-Fig.\,\ref{fig:dynamics}a-c present the time evolution of the hole density $\braket{\hat{n}^{h}_{i}}$ and the spin density $\braket{\hat{n}^{\downarrow}_{i}}$ for three angles, which can be independently measured using similar techniques as for the state preparation (see Methods).
+Fig.\,\ref{fig:dynamics}a-c present the time evolution of the hole density $\braket{\hat{n}^{h}_{i}}$ and the spin density $\braket{\hat{n}^{\downarrow}_{i}}$ for three angles.
 Close to the magic angle $\theta = 54.7^\circ$ (Fig.\,\ref{fig:dynamics}a), where $|t/J_{\perp}| \ll 1$ (experimentally, $|t|= 2\pi\times30(10)$~kHz), we observe a separation of hole and spin domains.
 The holes, initially prepared in the center, form a static domain that remains separated from the surrounding spins.
-This situation exhibits minimal hole diffusion while still featuring coherent spin oscillations within each magnetically ordered subdomain.
+This situation exhibits minimal hole diffusion while still featuring coherent spin oscillations.
 We compare the results to numerical simulations including experimental imperfections (see Methods), finding good agreement between the two.
-Using this simulation, we also extrapolate that the separation of spin and charge domains survives up to times~$T$ longer than the one achieved experimentally.
-When we decrease $\theta$ to $45^\circ$ ($t/J_{\perp} \approx -0.66$, Fig.\,\ref{fig:dynamics}b) we still measure substantial occupation of the holes on their initial sites, although the domain wall begins to destabilize.
+Using this simulation, we extrapolate that the separation of spin and charge domains survives up to times~$T$ longer than the one achieved experimentally.
+When we decrease $\theta$ to $45^\circ$ ($t/J_{\perp} \approx -0.66$, $V/J_{\perp}\approx 1.1$ Fig.\,\ref{fig:dynamics}b) we still measure substantial occupation of the holes on their initial sites, although the domain wall begins to destabilize.
 Concurrently, we observe damped spin oscillations in the region where holes partially penetrate.
-Further reducing $\theta$ to $30^\circ$ ($t/J_{\perp} \approx -1.88$) dramatically alters the holes' behavior as seen in Fig.\,\ref{fig:dynamics}c.
-In this strong tunneling regime, holes rapidly delocalize across the entire chain, and undergo reflections when they reach the end of the chain as highlighted by the dotted lines in Fig.\,\ref{fig:dynamics}c (guide to the eye).
+Further reducing $\theta$ to $30^\circ$ ($t/J_{\perp} \approx -1.88$, $V/J_{\perp}\approx-0.18$) dramatically alters the holes' behavior as seen in Fig.\,\ref{fig:dynamics}c.
+In this strong tunneling regime, holes rapidly delocalize across the entire chain, and are reflected at the boundary as highlighted by the dotted lines in Fig.\,\ref{fig:dynamics}c (guide to the eye).
 The spin dynamics become erratic, indicating that magnetic order is suppressed by the holes' motion.